njw1123/Hetu_doc/source/Features/content5.md

 | Hetu(reorder)	 | 0.1389s | 0.0843s  | 0.0174s | 0.0196s    |
 | Hetu(hybrid)	  | 0.1000s | 0.0575s  | 0.0208s | 0.0262s    |

 For dense large graph, the hybrid mode can speed up the training.
-If the nodes in the graph are sparse, the optimal training speed can be obtained by partition the graph.
+If the nodes in the graph are sparse, the optimal training speed can be obtained by reorder the graph.

 Here is a simple Python demo to show how to train GNN model.